and the 'Trouble' with Point of View

 People are unaware of the subtle importance of interpretation

-and they threw out the messenger as well as the way he got the message.
+and they have not only thrown out the messenger, they have dismissed the way he got the message.

-Even if one heard an oracle clearly, the interpretation could simply be ‘wrong’.
+Even if one heard an oracle clearly, the interpretation could simply be ‘wrong,’ and

 as if everybody who reads the Bible would get the same thing out of it.

 As we will see, the ‘problem’ of interpretation of signs and omens

 holds the exact same interpretive crises that we find in modern science,